infragravity/sonar-docker/README.md

 Sonar is metric collection agent wrtten in .NET Core for gathering data from WMI locally or remotely(using WS-Management protocol) integrated with time series databases.
 This repository contains configuration files for deploying Sonar using Docker.
 Helm chart for Kubernetes is coming soon:)

+# Background
+There are few choices for collecting performance metrics from Windows.
+While there are choices to collect performance counters or generate code for specific WMI metrics available, Sonar is offers configuratin-only approach with supporting multiple types of TSDBs at the same time.

 # Overview
 Sonar collects metrics from WMI queries and sends them to time series databases.
 It can simultaneously be integrated following TDSDBs:
   * InfluxDb - using UDP protocol.